Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • Grades earned, especially for subjects in or closely related to the field of the applicant’s proposed graduate work.

-• Scores on the Graduate Record Examination Verbal, Quantitative, and Analytical Tests, on the GRE Advanced Test, on other tests related to the applicant’s field, and on other aptitude tests which may be required.
+• Scores on the Graduate Record Examination (GRE) Verbal, Quantitative, and Analytical Tests, on the GRE Advanced Test, on other tests related to the applicant’s field, and on other aptitude tests which may be required.

 • The career objectives of the applicant and the extent to which the graduate certificate or degree program may be expected to prepare the applicant for those objectives.